duarteocarmo/duarteocarmo.com/content/posts/19-vim.markdown

 <img src="{static}/images/vim_03.png" alt="VIM Sweater" style="">
 </center>

 I didn't start using VIM because there was X number of reasons to switch to it.
 I simply wanted to play around with something other people talked about online, and I fell in love.
-Now that I HAVE switched to it, I can defineltly recommend it for the following reasons:
+Now that I HAVE switched to it, I can definitely recommend it for the following reasons:

-- __It works on all machines.__ Wether you are on Linux or MacOS, it comes with VIM straight out of the box.
+- __It works on all machines.__ Whether you are on Linux or MacOS, it comes with VIM straight out of the box.
 Simply go to your terminal and type `vi`.
-- __It's fast.__ VIM uses something called modal editing, that makes editing and writting code (and text) much faster.
+- __It's fast.__ VIM uses something called modal editing, that makes editing and writing code (and text) much faster.
 You use commands such as hitting the `CI"` keys, to change the inside of a quote!
 Warning, VIM cheat sheets are [scary.](https://xianblog.wordpress.com/2015/03/18/the-vim-cheat-sheet/)
 - __You can make it your own.__ VIM allows you to completely customize how it behaves and how it looks.
 Don't like a key combo?
 Remap it!
-Don't like a certain behaviour?
+Don't like a certain behavior?
 Turn it off!

 ## General VIM Setup